Space Cyber Defense: An Adaptive, Proactive Approach

 Understanding the Vulnerabilities

-“For space cyber defense, you need to understand the mission, the ecosystem, and what threats make this environment different—whether in the systems themselves or the processes used to manage those systems,” says Brad Stone, Booz Allen's chief information officer.
+“For space cyber defense, you need to understand the mission, the ecosystem, and what threats make this environment different—whether in the systems themselves or the processes used to manage those systems,” says Steve Bolish, who leads cybersecurity teams supporting clients including the U.S. Space Force.
 For example:

 Mission—Ensure precision.
 Many defense and intelligence space missions revolve around gathering information using geographical coordinates.
 Therefore, location matters.

 > Ecosystem—Understand each layer.
 These operational technology systems include satellites, ground systems, control centers, and connected devices.
-“You need to check every connection from the ground station to the space layer,” says Kevin.
+“You need to check every connection from the ground station to the space layer,” says Allison.

 > Threats—Look from the ground up.
 Ground systems are the easiest for an adversary to attack—for example, jamming (OT attack) or pinging an uplink antenna (IT attack).
 Unencrypted public signals like GPS are especially vulnerable.